What Do Welding Fumes Consist Of?17 Sep 2017

 Welders also may have chronic respiratory problems, including bronchitis, asthma, pneumonia, emphysema, pneumoconiosis (dust-related diseases, decreased lung capacity, silicosis [caused by silica exposure], and siderosis (a dust-related disease caused by iron oxide dust in the lungs).

 Welders who weld or cut surfaces covered with asbestos insulation are at risk of asbestosis, lung cancer, mesothelioma, and other asbestos-related diseases.
 Employees should be trained and provided with proper equipment before welding near asbestos-containing material.

 All risks are greater for welders working in confined spaces.
 Basically, if you collect the fume before it gets airborne you minimise the effects to all staff.

 MOVEX PRH-800 Long Welding Nozzle

-MOVEX Equipment PRH-800 Hood is 800x240x110mm with 360° swiveling function.
-Made in powder coated aluminum plate with quick connection made in powder coated sheet steel.
+Movex Equipment PRH-800 Hood is 800x240x110mm with 360° swivelling function.
+Made in powder-coated aluminium plate with a quick connection made in powder-coated sheet steel.

 Available in two versions: